danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 It is easier to use an operating system that is completely vulnerable to testing.
 If these tutorials do not operate correctly on your primary system, then there could be an infinite variety of possible reasons.
 Make sure you test everything on a clean slate first before operating on other equipment.
 In order to ensure the most certainty and the least room for error, follow my guide on installing a perfectly vulnerable version of [Windows XP][first-hack-pt1].

+<b>Removing Critical Commands From Sudo</b>

+If we want our future scripts  to work, then they will need to automaticly access 3 commands.
+The problem is that these 3 commands may be protected as superuser commands.
+We must first use nano to edit a critical superuser file.
+Then we must add shortcuts or "hardlinks" for these commands so they will run under our user profile.

+Let's start by testing each command's permission.
+Type these 3 commands.

+{% highlight ruby %}
+/usr/bin/ifconfig
+/usr/bin/route
+/usr/bin/arp
+{% endhighlight %}

+One of 2 things will happen.
+Either the file will exist, or it will not be found.
+If these files exist, skip to the next section.
+If they do not, then continue with this section.

+We must change our sudo file editor.
+First command you type is

+{% highlight ruby %}
+update-alternatives --config editor
+{% endhighlight %}

+Choose the number that corresponds with the nano editor.
+The superuser file will open with Vim by default.
+But we're a nano house and this is a nano tutorial.
+It's more intuitive for beginners.

+Next we must access the super user file.

+{% highlight ruby %}
+sudo visudo
+{% endhighlight %}

+Next we must add 2 lines at the BOTTUM of the file.
+I used my username but you should use yours.

+{% highlight ruby %}
+daniel    ALL=NOPASSWD: /usr/sbin/ifconfig
+daniel    ALL=NOPASSWD: /usr/sbin/route -n
+daniel    ALL=NOPASSWD: /usr/sbin/arp -n
+{% endhighlight %}

+Ctrl+O to save, ctrl+X to exit.

+Create 3 hard links in the user command directory.

+{% highlight ruby %}
+ln /usr/sbin/ifconfig /usr/bin/ifconfig
+ln /usr/sbin/route /usr/bin/route
+ln /usr/sbin/arp /usr/bin/arp
+{% endhighlight %}

 <b>Making life easier with the .bashrc file</b>

 What is .bashrc?
 Network security requires plenty of commands.
 Some of those commands in Kali are extremely long and it can be tedious typing them in over and over again.
 First, boot up Kali Linux in VB.
 The .bashrc file allows you to make command shortcuts.
 So start by opening .bashrc by opening a new terminal window. next type